Thorrdu/CUTC/readme.md

 **That's literally it!** 🎉

 The installer:
-- ✅ Contains all necessary files embedded within itself
+- ✅ Reads source files from the `src/` directory
 - ✅ Auto-detects your IDE or prompts for selection
 - ✅ Creates the proper IDE-specific structure
 - ✅ Installs `userinput.py` at your project root
-- ✅ Installs IDE-specific CUTC rules
+- ✅ Installs identical rules with appropriate extension (`.mdc` for Cursor, `.md` for Windsurf)
-- ✅ Self-destructs after successful installation
+- ✅ Validates all required files exist before installation
 - ✅ Provides clear success/error messages
 - ✅ Includes comprehensive troubleshooting